 annual total return expected by investors over the next five years1

 Low interest rates

 Interest rates have gradually declined since the 1980s, but the pace accelerated after the financial crisis.
 In a low yield environment in which a balanced fixed income portfolio generates annual returns of 2%–3%,3 the equity portion would need to generate returns of 9%–10% in order to achieve a 7% total portfolio return.

 Learn more: Where could interest rates go from here?

 High stock valuations

 Periods of high equity valuations have historically been followed by relatively low future returns, with the inverse true for periods of low equity valuations.
-Assuming equity market returns over the next 10 years are similar to the historical average of 5% per year when starting with valuations at current levels,2 a fixed income portfolio would need to generate returns of approximately 9% per year to achieve a 7% total
+Assuming equity market returns over the next 10 years are similar to the historical average of 5% per year when starting with valuations at current levels,2 a fixed income portfolio would need to generate returns of approximately 9% per year to achieve a 7% total portfolio return.